BayesFLo: Bayesian fault localization of complex software systems

-Consider first the motivating case study in Section \ref{sec:mot}, on the fault localization of the Traffic alert and Collision Avoidance System (TCAS).
-As mentioned earlier, TCAS targets the avoidance of potential mid-air collisions between aircraft, and its reliable performance is essential for mitigating catastrophic disasters (see, e.g., \citealp{dccrash}).
+Consider first the motivating case study in Section \ref{sec:mot}, on the fault localization of the Traffic Alert and Collision Avoidance System (TCAS).
+TCAS targets the avoidance of potential mid-air collisions between aircraft, and its reliable performance is essential for mitigating catastrophic disasters (see, e.g., \citealp{dccrash}).
 In what follows, we consider a specific program -- the Siemens test suite in \cite{griesmayer2007automated} -- for fault localization.
-Its $I=12$ input parameters with corresponding levels are summarized in Table \ref{tab:TCAS_vars}.
-We consider the ``TCAS v2'' set-up from \cite{griesmayer2007automated}, which contains a fully-documented fault that results in an incorrect resolution advisory; if unaddressed, such a fault may lead to potential aircraft collisions.
-Here, it is known \citep{griesmayer2007automated} that such a failure arises from a single root cause, namely, the three-factor combination of factors 12, 8 and 9:
+Its $I=12$ input factors with corresponding levels are summarized in Table \ref{tab:TCAS_vars}.
+We adopt the ``TCAS v2'' set-up from \cite{griesmayer2007automated}, which contains a fully-documented fault that results in an incorrect resolution advisory; if unaddressed, such a fault may lead to potential aircraft collisions.
+Here, it is known \citep{griesmayer2007automated} that such a failure arises from a single root cause, namely, the 3-FC involving factors 12, 8 and 9:

 This failure was found to arise as follows.
-Imagine two aircraft (one primary and the other incoming) are headed towards each other.
+Imagine two aircraft (one primary, the other incoming) are headed towards each other.
 Suppose the incoming aircraft is currently below but is projected to be above the primary aircraft at the closest approach \citep{bradley1992simulation}.
 When the climb rate is restricted for the primary aircraft (i.e., $\texttt{Climb\_Inhibit}=1$), there is a limit to the height that it can climb.
-In TCAS, a constant is thus added to the projected vertical separation between aircraft at the closest approach due to an upward maneuver of the primary aircraft (i.e., \texttt{Up\_Separation}), to ensure that a resolution advisory is raised if it exceeds a projected downward maneuver (i.e., \texttt{Down\_Separation}).
-Here, an incorrect constant was being added in the system, which resulted in resolution advisories not being raised when they should have been, thus precipitating a failure.
-Given such a fault, this case study will investigate the effectiveness of BayesFLo compared to the state-of-the-art in identifying the true root cause in \eqref{eq:TCAS_RC} with limited test runs.
+In TCAS, a constant is thus added to the projected vertical separation between aircraft at closest approach due to an upward maneuver of the primary aircraft (i.e., \texttt{Up\_Separation}), to ensure a resolution advisory is raised if it exceeds a projected downward maneuver (i.e., \texttt{Down\_Separation}).
+Here, an incorrect constant was added in the system, resulting in resolution advisories not being raised when they should have been, thus precipitating a failure.
+We will investigate the effectiveness of BayesFLo compared to the state-of-the-art in identifying the root cause \eqref{eq:TCAS_RC} with limited test runs.